 The Friedreich's Ataxia Accelerator ("FAA") at the Broad Institute of MIT and Harvard was established in 2020 with a multi-year commitment from End-FA, CureFA Foundation and FARA.
 The FAA compromises a portfolio of complementary projects that are creating a growing Boston-based community committed to FA research.
 This portfolio includes gene editing strategies, small molecule drug discovery, frataxin bypass therapeutic approaches, genetic modifier studies and cardiac research.
-In June 2020, FARA, in partnership with the CureFA Foundation and End-FA, signed an agreement with the Broad Institute to contribute funds for FA research over the next three years.
-The agreement called for a charitable gift in the amount of \$1.841,000 per year for 3 years (through 2022).
-As of December 31, 2022, FARA had received \$5,523,000 from co-funding partners towards the 2020, 2021, and 2022 commitments to the Broad Institute and FARA had met payment obligations of \$5,523,000.
-As of August 2023, FARA had received all co-funding and met payment obligations for all research activities under the original agreement, established in June 2020 along with the 2022 amendment/supplement which carried obligations into 2023.
-In October 2023, FARA, in partnership with the CureFA Foundation and EndFA, signed a new agreement with the Broad Institute to contribute funds for FA research for the next three years, beginning October 1, 2023.
+In October of 2023, FARA, in partnership with the CureFA Foundation and EndFA, signed a new agreement with the Broad Institute to contribute funds for FA research for the next three years, beginning October 1, 2023.
 The agreement called for a charitable gift of \$1,945,086 per year for 3 years (through 2025).
-As of December 31, 2023, FARA has received \$1,945,086 from co-funding partners toward the October 1, 2023 first year pledge and FARA has met payment obligations of \$1,945,086.
+As of December 31, 2023, FARA had received \$1,945,086 from co-funding partners toward the October 1, 2023 first year pledge and FARA had met payment obligations of \$1,945,086.
+As of December 31, 2024, FARA has received \$1,945,086 from co-funding partners toward the October 1, 2024, FARA has met payment obligations of \$1,945,086.
+As of December 31, 2024, FARA has met payment obligations of \$1,945,086.
+As of December 31, 2024, FARA has met payment obligations of \$1,945,086.
+As of December 31, 2024, FARA has met payment obligations of \$1,945,086.
+As of December 31, 2024, FARA has met payment obligations of \$1,945,086.
+As of December 31, 2024, FARA has also received \$500,000 from co-funding partners toward the October 1, 2024, FARA has also received \$500,000 from co-funding partners toward the October 1, 2025 pledge as reported in restricted assets in Note C.

-NOTE L - FA GCC
+NOTE K - FA GCC

-The FA GCC was launched in 2023 and is the harmonization of two clinical research consortiums and natural history studies; the Collaborative Clinical Research Network in Friedreich's Ataxia (FACOMS study) and the European Friedreich's Ataxia Consortium for Translational Studies.
-The mission of the FA GCC is to accelerate the development of treatments for Friedreich's Ataxia by empowering patients and researchers, understanding natural history, conducting research and developing infrastructure that facilitates clinical research across the globe.
+Launched in 2023, the mission of the FA GCC is to accelerate the development of treatments for Friedreich's Ataxia by empowering patients and researchers, understanding natural history, conducting research and developing infrastructure that facilitates clinical research across the globe.
 The consortium is comprised of a funding board (FARA and FARA Europe), scientific steering committee, operations and management team, working groups, patient advocacy/advisory team and the investigator members of each clinical site; participation includes investigators from 33 sites representing 18 countries.